HarshilPatel12/se-challenge-payroll/README.md

    they explained?
 1. Did you separate any concerns in your application?
 Why or why not?
 1. Does your solution use appropriate data types for the problem as described?

+#How to Run:

+Dependencies: Please ensure Flask is installed, if not please install Flask in the directory where run.py file is present

+Use the following steps to run the code:
+1. Open the se-challenge-payroll director on terminal or powershell
+2. Run the python file run.py with command "python run.py"
+3. The run command wil provide a http local ip address, copy that and paste it in the browser
+4. The front end is in plain HTML, with 3 buttons, "Choose file", "Upload" and "Get Report"
+5. Choose the file to upload and press Upload, the file will only accept .csv format
+6. When the file is uploaded, you can press "Get Report" to redirected to a different page with the payroll report in JSON file
+7. The payroll report will contain all the payroll data on all the files uploaded in the "uploads" folder.
+8. When no files are present, it will show a empty JSON report